cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.QueryIncentivizedPacketsForChannelRequest"></a>

 ### QueryIncentivizedPacketsForChannelRequest
-QueryIncentivizedPacketsForChannelRequest is the request type for querying for all incentivized packets for a specific channel
+QueryIncentivizedPacketsForChannelRequest defines the request type for querying for all incentivized packets for a specific channel